Your credit card APR may not be as straightforward as it seems.

 You can actually avoid paying interest at all by taking advantage of your card's grace period.

 The majority of cards have an interest rate grace period on purchases.
 This means that interest on purchases does not always start accruing right away.

-You won't be charged interest on purchases if you paid off your balance in full last month.
+Keep in mind there's no grace period on purchases if you carry a balance after a balance transfer, even with monthly payments.
 You must bring your entire balance down to zero to avoid interest charges.

 What is a good credit card APR?

-As of May 2024, the average APR for a credit card in the United States was 21.5%.
-Ideally, you’ll receive an APR at or below this number.
 Remember, the better your credit score is, the lower your rate should be.
 For individuals with excellent credit (around 750+), a good APR might be below 15%, while those with good credit (670 to 749) might find 15% to 20% competitive.
-If you have average credit (580 to 669) you could find yourself with an APR of 20% to 25%.
-Those with poor credit (below 580) will likely receive higher APRs, often exceeding 25%.

 What is the difference between fixed and variable APR?